probmods/probmods2/chapters/04-patterns-of-inference.md

 Try to explain the different inferences that result at each stage.
 What does each new piece of the larger data set contribute to your intuition about Bill  and exam 1?

+**TODO: Rewrite some of these more efficiently?
+Like with map or repeat?**

 ~~~~norun
 !pass('bill', 'exam1') && !pass('bill', 'exam2')